awesomeeng/zephjs/README.md

 </div>
 ```

-As you can see, the HTML we use is plain old HTML.
+As you can see, the HTML we use is plain HTML.
 ZephJS has no special markup templating language or the like.
 It is 100% plain HTML.
-You can write any HTML you want (even no HTML at all) including reference to other custom elements.
+You can write any HTML you want (even no HTML at all) including references to other custom elements.

 The HTML you specify becomes the "content" HTML of the component we are defining.
 And this is where one of the great Web Components Standards comes into play: Shadow DOM.
 Shadow DOM allows any HTML Element to define a shadow structure that houses an entirely isolated DOM structure of HTML.
 This shadow HTML is used in rendering the custom element.